oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 The legendary *pydanny* took us on a journey through the history of Python web frameworks and presented a very comprehensive comparison of the most popular
 contenders: Django, Flask, and FastAPI.
-We learned about the pros and cons of each in: speed, developer experience (DX), async support, database integration, and general capabilities.
+We learned about the pros and cons of each, with particular attention to speed, developer experience (DX), async support, database integration, and general capabilities.
 In my mind this solidified FastAPI as the clear winner when it comes to speed and async support, but Django is still a strong contender due to its "batteries included" approach (the admin, for example, is plain magic) and wide ecosystem of third-party packages.

 ## Taking a step back and leveraging GitOps to wrangle your clusters and projects